techtanzeel/collado-io/src/pages/markdown/book-war-art/index.md

 	* It cannot be reasoned with.
 It understands nothing but power.
 	* It is an engine of destruction, programmed from the factory to prevent us from doing our work.
 * Resistance is fear.
 But it is too cunning to show itself naked in this form, then it brings in Rationalization.
-	* A series of plausible, rational justifications for why we shouldn’t do our work.
+	* A series of plausible, rational justifications for why we shouldn't do our work.
 * The more important a call or action is to our soul's evolution, the more Resistance we will feel toward pursuing it.
 Therefore, the more scared we are of a work or calling, the more sure we can be that we have to do it.
 * It aims to kill.
 Its target is the epicenter of our being: our genius, our soul, the unique and priceless gift we were put on earth to give and that no one else has but us.
 * Resistance has no strength of its own.
 Every ounce of juice it possesses comes from us.
 We feed it with power by our fear of it.